 Instead, you think the most painful (and false) thought one can think: that this is your destiny, and you’ll be without confidence for the rest of your life.

 Being confident deficient is pure misery.
-It is the sort of suffering no one should have to bear because it causes you to approach life with timidity, defensiveness, or an excessive need to bend over backward in order to please others.
+It is the sort of suffering no one should have to bear.
+It causes you to approach life with timidity, and defensiveness.
+Or have an excessive need to bend over backward in order to please others.

 How NOT to Build Confidence